jammychong/copyLocalServer/README.md

 4. Right-Click the install.bat file and run as administrator.
 5. Go to explorer, right-click a file and you should see the copy options.

+# Optional Installation
+1. If the install was unsuccessful, run Command Prompt as Administrator.
+2. In Command Prompt, go inside the copyLocalServer folder where you copied it and run "python scripts/make_keys.py"
+3. Go to explorer, right-click a file and you should see the copy options.

 # Uninstall

 1. Right-Click the uninstall.bat file and run as administrator.
 2. That's it!

+# Optional Installation
+1. If the uninstall was unsuccessful, run Command Prompt as Administrator.
+2. In Command Prompt, go inside the copyLocalServer folder where you copied it and run "python scripts/remove_keys.py"

 # Notes